ericjauregui/whatsapp_bot/README.md

 6. Follow the on-screen instructions to send messages.
 You can choose whether to include pictures from the `pictures` folder along with the messages.

+## Firefox Setup

+The bot now uses Firefox.
+Make sure that:
+1. You have Firefox installed.
+2. You have the Firefox driver (geckodriver) installed and referenced in your environment or .env file:
+   - FIREFOX_DRIVER_PATH='/usr/local/bin/geckodriver'
+   - FIREFOX_COOKIES_PATH='/path/to/your/firefox/profile'

+Set these environment variables or update the .env file accordingly before running the bot.

 ## Note

 - Don't touch your computer while the bot is running!